 About Here Be Books & Games

 We are dedicated to maintaining and enhancing our customers’ satisfaction by leveraging technology and providing exceptional service in a friendly, relaxed atmosphere.

 Here Be Books & Games is owned and operated by Tim and Tina McDuffie.
 We both love to read and of course, we love to play games: board games, card games, and the occasional roleplaying game.
 You can often find us playing games, whether we’re learning something new, teaching a customer or just taking a break from work.
 You’re welcome to join us.
 Or ask us to show you or teach you something.
 There are lots more games for three or more players than for just two.

-Since our earliest days as a couple (we got together in 1987), Tim and I (Tina) have always dreamed of owning a used-book and game store.
+Since our earliest days as a couple (we got together in 1987), Tim and I (Tina) dreamed of owning a used-book and game store.
 Then in April 2005, Tim was finishing up with H & R Block and looking for something else to do; Tim’s retired Navy.
 I happened to visit The Book Outlet in Summerville looking for a Sara Paretsky novel.
 The owner had a sign up indicating he wasn’t taking trades after some date.
 I asked if he was going out of business, he said yes, we talked some more.
 When I got home, I excitedly told Tim, “You know how you’re looking for something new to do now that tax season is over?
 Let’s open a bookstore!”
 His response wasn’t very positive.